 Keyboard & Mouse

 Many POS systems aren’t complete without the keyboard and mouse combo, even if you’ve chosen a touch monitor.
-It is always best to have a computer keyboard and mouse handy in order to properly configure updates on your workstation or any software installed on it.
+It is always best to have a computer keyboard and mouse handy to properly configure updates on your workstation or any software installed on it.

-Available in most cases for under $100, a high-quality wireless connectivity keyboard-mouse kit allows for greater usage convenience so that cashiers do not have to deal with tangled wires.
+Available in most cases for under $100, a high-quality wireless connectivity keyboard-mouse kit allows for greater user convenience so that cashiers do not have to deal with tangled wires.
 It’s also easier to store when not in use.

 However, it is always best to take into consideration your unique business and industry needs before choosing the type of keyboard.
 Some keyboards have programmable keys that might be more useful to some users.

 To Sum Up